JetErorr/GnomeBKP/README.txt

 =Changed Lockscreen, a very goot.!

-=Added fading animations to all compton elements =added a desync script to restore the files from a coled repo
+=Added fading animations to all compton elements =added a desync script to restore the files from the cloned repo